Now with histograms and Nikon DSLR focus point display!

 In Finder, select any file of these types and press spacebar.
-The system will automatically call Raw Right Away to generate an enhanced preview that includes photo metadata and a graphical summary of exposure settings.
+The system will automatically call Raw Right Away to generate an enhanced preview that includes a histogram, photo metadata, and a graphical summary of exposure settings.

-You can customize the appearance of previews and thumbnails in Finder with embedded captions that include timestamp, frame number, or file name.
+You can customize the appearance of previews and thumbnails in Finder with autofocus point display (Nikon files only) and embedded captions that include timestamp, frame number, or file name.